Law Enforcement Responsibilities

 The investigative report may include the following:

-The law enforcement agency shall prepare the investigative as soon as practicable, and if possible not later than five (5) hours after the law enforcement agency receives notification of a missing endangered adult.
+The law enforcement agency shall prepare the investigative report as soon as practicable, and if possible not later than five (5) hours after the law enforcement agency receives notification of a missing endangered adult.